 Queer - The term Queer was used in the past as a derogatory term for both Lesbian and Gay persons.
-Today, Queer is being reclaimed by younger LGBTQIAA persons as a term of empowerment.
+Today, Queer is being reclaimed by younger LGBTQIAAP persons as a term of empowerment.
 Queer is defined as a person whose gender expressions, gender identity, or sexual orientation do not conform to dominant expectations or norms, or who refuse to assimilate to such expectations or norms.

 Questioning- Questioning means those persons who are exploring or unsure about their own sexual orientation or gender identity or expression.

 Intersex - Those persons born with ambiguous genitalia and/or sex chromosome deviations from XX or XY types.

 Asexual - Persons who do not express sexual attraction to other individuals, regardless of the gender or gender identity or gender expression or appearance of the other person.

-Ally- Non LGBTQIA persons, friends, biological or chosen family members, support persons, and any other person who loves and advocates for the LGBTQIAA community.
+Ally- Non LGBTQIAP persons, friends, biological or chosen family members, support persons, and any other person who loves and advocates for the LGBTQIAAP community.

 The term Queer was used in the past as a derogatory term for both Lesbian and Gay persons.
 Consequently, older adult LGBTQIAA persons and allies assigned the term Questioning to Q to represent those persons who remain unclear about their sexual orientation or identity.
 Today, Queer is being reclaimed by younger LGBTQIAA persons as a term of empowerment.
 As, LGBT Senior Housing and Care service is focused on the older adult community, out of deference to them the Q was not included in the company's name.
 LGBT remains an inclusive acronym to refer to the entire LGBTQIAA community.